ReihanehH/lda-drug-reviews/README.md

 ## Results

-After running the LDA model with the above configuration, the dataset will be clustered into `3` topics.
+After running the LDA model with the above configuration told in the paper, the dataset will be clustered into `3` topics.
 Each topic represents a set of data points with similar attributes.
 The results can be used to draw insights and further analyze the underlying patterns within the dataset.

 ## Conclusion